Investment Capital Loan

 The capital is generated through fundraising campaigns targeting crowdfunding, monthly givers and major givers.
 The targeted fund level is euro 15,000 per project.
 When the target amount for a certain fundraising campaign has been reached, then the fundraising for that programme ends.
 The RISEinvest and ActionInvest fund is then expected to manage the business until it can be managed by itself.
 Thereafter the same capital is used to support another social enterprising start- or scale-up.

-The interest shall pay the cost of programme specific coaching (evaluation planning, survey management, accounting and public relations) and external auditing.
+The coaching fee of 10 % shall pay programme specific coaching cost (evaluation planning, survey management, accounting and public relations) and external auditing.
 Coaches and auditors are assigned by the RISE Centre and HR&S Sweden together.
 Coaches and auditors are reimbursed euro 300 per year and programme.
-When the capital has reached euro 15,000 per project, the 10 % interest will pay the coaches euro 1,500 per year.
+When the capital has reached euro 15,000 per project, the 10 % fee will cover the full reimbursement of the coaches; euro 1,500 per year.

 Funds are transferred to and kept at a local RISE Centre bank account and shall be paid back to the RISE Centre account without exception.